yvetteachiengatieno/flask-backend/README.md

 -Blogs now rendering from database
 -SQLite database using SQLAlchemy
 -New file added to templates for subscribers to be able to place their orders for merch material, posters etc.
+-Login and registration options
+- Renamed the classes 'cookies'
 -one page, users can create new database records- request form to leave behind necessary details such as address, name, country etc
 -On at least one page, users can edit an existing database record

 Current WIP
-- Server is still doen even though I made the necessary changes.
+- The gunicorn run:app produces errors even though I installed pip insatll gunicorn.
-- There are still pages that need to be implemented
+- Api and security for login
+- css and html
+- error messages from server deployment